William Telford: Mayor

-Personal Life
+Personal life

 William Telford married his first wife, LaVerne Marlowe of Springfield on March 3, 1944.
 The marriage would only three years, ending in a divorce in March 1947.
 Telford would go on to marry again later that same year, to Pauline L. McCormick, also of Springfield, on August 2, 1947.
 The couple would not have any biological children of their own, however Mrs. Telford did have a daughter from a previous marriage.

 Pauline Telford was a newspaper reporter, and would later go on to become the Women's Editor of the local Springfield newspapers, The Illinois State Journal and The Illinois State Register, later to be merged and become The State Journal-Register.
 She worked for the newspaper from 1960 until retiring in February 1977.

 Death

 After leaving office, the Telfords would spend winters in their second home in Naples, Florida.
-The moved to Florida permanently in 1991.
+They moved to Florida permanently in 1991.
 Mrs. Telford died in May 2000 at the age of 90.
 Mr. Telford died three years later, August 2003, at the age of 91.